 In May 2011, during a meeting of the Financial Committee, Mr. Schuler expressed frustration about the Shirley Selectmen's lack of action on an impending budget deadline.
 He said, using obvious hyperbole, that the slow pace made him want to "pull my gun out and start shooting or something."
 The Shirley Selectmen, who were not even present at the meeting, subsequently issued a "No Trespass Notice" prohibiting Mr. Schuler from setting foot onto town property--even to attend meetings of the committees on which he serves.

 The ban has remained in place, even though Mr. Schuler has publicly apologized for his remarks, and even though his committee colleagues support him.
 "Bob is a valuable member of the Shirley Finance Committee whose effectiveness has been significantly hampered by the order," said Frank Kolarik, the Finance Committee's Chairman.
-"I was presiding at the meeting where the statement was made, and in my opinion the comment was not an implied threat but was merely a statement of frustration with the
+"I was presiding at the meeting where the statement was made, and in my opinion the comment was not an implied threat but was merely a statement of frustration with the ongoing Town budget process."

 The Finance Committee's Vice Chairman, Mike Swanton, also agrees that the notice should be lifted: "I find Bob's insight, and problem solving skills to be a critical asset to the Finance Committee, an asset that cannot be fully realized without Bob's physical presence at the table during our deliberations."